An Lushan rebellion: Death toll

 Censuses taken in the half-century before the rebellion show a gradual increase in population, with the last census undertaken before the rebellion, in 755, recording a population of 52,919,309 in 8,914,709 taxpaying households.
 However, a census taken in 764, the year following the end of the rebellion, recorded only 16,900,000 in 2,900,000 households.
 Later censuses count only households, but by 855 this figure had risen to only 4,955,151 households, little over half the number recorded in 755.
-The difference in the census figures amounts to 36 million people less, two-thirds of the population of the empire, though scholars have attributed this to factors including a breakdown in taxation and census gathering.
+The difference in the census figures amounts to 36 million people fewer, two-thirds of the population of the empire, though scholars have attributed this to factors including a breakdown in taxation and census gathering.

 The figure of 36 million was used in Steven Pinker's book The Better Angels of Our Nature, where it is presented as proportionally the largest atrocity in history with the loss of a sixth of the world's population at that time, though Pinker stated that the figure was controversial.
 Matthew White, from whom Pinker had taken the figure of 36 million, later revised his figure down to 13 million (based on a different calculation from the census results) in his book The Great Big Book of Horrible Things.
 White's revised figure is repeated by cultural historians such as Johan Norberg.